marrold/aws-instant-website/README.md

 - **viewer_protocol_policy**: Specify which protocol viewers can access the website via.
 One of allow-all, https-only, or redirect-to-https.
 Defaults to redirect-to-https.

-- **price_class**:  # Sets the price class, e.g which regions content is served from.
+- **price_class**:  Sets the price class, e.g which regions content is served from.
 More regions = more expensive.
 Defaults to PriceClass_100.

 	    PriceClass_100: Use Only U.S., Canada and Europe
 	    PriceClass_200: Use U.S., Canada, Europe, Asia, Middle East and Africa
 	    PriceClass_All: Use All Edge Locations (Best Performance)

+- **mime_type_overrides**: A map of file extensions and their mime-types, to override those set by the module.

 ## License